-.D and .LIFT directories from Bruker mass spectrometers can be imported provided that the CompassXtract Runtime library is installed on the same computer as PEAKS.
-The spectral data will be contained in the .yep, .baf, .tdf (for timsTOF data) or fid file.
+PEAKS is installed and pre-configured with appropriate libraries to directly read the timsTOF. tdf data and .baf data generated by newer Impact series of mass spectrometers.
+Raw data generated by other Bruker instruments can be imported into PEAKS provided that the CompassXtract Runtime library is installed on the same computer as PEAKS.
 Select the .D folder [containing .yep,.baf, and .tdf (if timsTOF data) file] and the .LIFT folder (containing fid file) during the data loading step.
 To load all .fid files at once, select a top level folder.